 General Info about our meetings: All are welcome!
-Meetings are held at the conference room of Valley of Flowers Church (UCC) at 3346 Constellation Road, Lompoc.
+Meetings are held at the Fellowship Room of Valley of Flowers Church (UCC) at 3346 Constellation Road, Lompoc.
 They occur on the third Sunday of every odd-numbered month except July.
 (Note: We are not a religious organization.
-We merely rent the facility from the church.)
+We merely use the facility at the church.)
 Our meetings consist of a business session followed by a guest speaker and/or demonstration of plant handling techniques, and often opportunities to share plants and ideas with fellow members.
 There are light refreshments.

 2017 LVBHS meeting dates: January 15, March 19, May 21.
 Sept 17, Nov 19.Back to Top

 Books - of Botanical or Horticultural interest, at the library

 Here are some call numbers and titles, to get you started.